varnish/Varnish-Book/varnish_book.rst

    Backend encryption is useful for deployments with geographically distributed origin servers such as CDNs.
    Varnish supports SSL/TLS encryption to secure communication on both: backend and frontend.
-   SSL/TLS configuration for connections between Varnish and the backend is described in `Configure Varnish`_.
+   SSL/TLS configuration for connections between Varnish and the backend is described in `Exercise: Configure Varnish`_.

    Varnish Plus allows you to encrypt and decrypt frontend connections without third-party solutions.
    For this purpose, Varnish Plus uses hitch_.